MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Group_Policy_Settings.md

 ## Console session configuration

-The **Console session configuration** policy setting specifies a configuration endpoint in which PowerShell is run.
+The **Console session configuration** policy setting specifies a configuration endpoint that PowerShell runs in.
 This can be any endpoint registered on the local machine including the default PowerShell remoting endpoints or a custom endpoint having specific user role capabilities.